Ani3103/Data-Analytics-Internship/README.md

 ## 🎯 Key Features
 - **SQL-Powered Data Pipeline:**
-  Extracted task and project data from the company’s SQL database using custom queries.
+  To Extract task and project data from the SQL database using custom queries.
 - **Data Cleaning & Transformation in SQL:**
   Joins, filtering, aggregation, and calculated columns created at the database level.
 - **Dynamic Excel Dashboard:**